 Revolver has teamed with Ministry for an exclusive "bone" vinyl variant of their new album, Moral Hygiene.
 It's limited to 300 — order your copy now!

-The special "Good Trouble" remix is only available online and will not appear on the upcoming Moral Hygiene release.
-Moral Hygiene will be available in multiple digital and physical formats, including the Revolver-exclusive "bone" vinyl variant, limited to 300 worldwide.
+Moral Hygiene is out October 1st via Nuclear Blast and will be available in multiple digital and physical formats, including the Revolver-exclusive "bone" vinyl variant, limited to 300 worldwide.
 Pre-orders are available now.

 Below, see Al Jourgensen geek out about Joey Jordison, Iggy Pop, ZZ Top's Dusty Hill and more on Revolver's "Fan First" podcast.